 Soumaintrain is a very whiffy French cheese with a taste that is both sweet and salty.

-To make Soumaintrain Cheese, unpasteurized cow’s milk is curdled, then the curds are cut, put into a small round mould, but not pressed.
-The cheeses are unmoulded, and as they age, washed with brine and marc (aka grappa.)
+To make Soumaintrain cheese, cow’s milk is curdled, then the curds are cut, put into a small round mould, but not pressed.
+The cheeses are unmoulded, and as they age, washed with a mixture of brine and marc (aka grappa).
 The proportion of marc in the wash is increased as time goes by.

 Each cheese is a flat cylinder ranging in diameter from 9 to 13 cm (3 ⅓ to 5 inches), and weighing between 180 g and 600 g (6 to 21 ounces).

 The cheeses are aged a minimum of 3 weeks.

 Soumaintrain is made in the Côte-d’Or et Yonne départements in the northern part of the historic Burgundy region, and in the département of Aube just to the north of them.

 Soumaintrain cheese has a 45% fat content.

 In 2011, an association was created to promote the cheese.

 On 14 June 2016, the cheese was awarded PGI designation.